-1. Stop the ATV.

-2. Have the passenger dismount.

-3. Keep your speed way down; less than 5 mph.

-4. Approach the obstacle head-on.

-5. Come up off the seat.

-6. Keep your weight on the footrests.

-7. Apply a little throttle when the front tires make contact with the obstacle.

-- Lean forward and release the throttle when the front tires clear the obstacle. - Keep your body loose to absorb any shock. - If the ATV starts tipping, shift your body weight to keep it in balance.
+1. Keep your speed way down; less than 5 mph.
+2. Approach the obstacle head-on.
+3. Come up off the seat.
+4. Keep your weight on the footrests.
+5. Apply a little throttle when the front tires make contact with the obstacle.
+6. Lean forward and release the throttle when the front tires clear the obstacle.
+7. Keep your body loose to absorb any shock.
+8. If the ATV starts tipping, shift your weight to keep it in balance.